 5 Actions to Take Before the “D” Word is Mentioned

 Once the word “divorce” is mentioned between spouses a new threat level has been breached.
 It is a spirit crushing, trust breaking term that should be avoided at all costs.
-It has even been said that once the word “divorce” is used, the spouse you have known is gone.
+It has even been said that once the word “divorce” is used, the spouse you have known is gone and their actions are no longer predictable.
 In my experience, I have found this to be a very accurate statement.

 If your relationship is on the brink, I encourage you now - no matter how much you could never imagine divorce actually happening - to break through the denial and take some precautions that may make your life much easier later on: